DROP-IN ADVISING

 Information sessions are the best way to get information about being a pre-law student at Duke and they cover everything from deciding whether law school is the right path for you to reviewing financial aid offers from law schools (and everything in between).
 These sessions are offered throughout the academic year through the Bench & Bar Undergraduate Pre-Law Society and the Black Pre-Law Society.
 Be sure that you are connected to Bench & Bar and/or the Black Pre-Law Society so that you don’t miss them!

-ADVISING APPOINTMENTS
+APPLICANT ADVISING APPOINTMENTS

 Advising appointments are only available to students and alumni who are in the process of applying to law schools.
 These are appointments in which you can discuss your strategy in detail and receive advice and recommendations.
 Refer to the Advising Unavailable information above for dates on which you cannot schedule an appointment.

-HOW TO SCHEDULE AN ADVISING APPOINTMENT
+HOW TO SCHEDULE ADVISING APPOINTMENTS

 STEP 1: